 All in all...

-It may not be easy, but I know from my own wedding and so many other DIY weddings, that it's TOTALLY worth it.
-Words literally can't describe what it's like until you go through it.
+It takes time to organize the details, but I know from my own wedding and so many other budget-friendly weddings that it's TOTALLY worth it.
+Words literally can't describe what it's like getting married until you go through it.
 And that's why I share all I can with you - so you can have those "words-can't-describe-it moments", too.
 They are there, just waiting on the other side of all the details.